Healthy Homes Assessment Clive

 Draught Stopping Clive

-If a draught is felt through gaps that are too large or holes, it needs to be sealed.
+If a draught is perceived as a result of gaps or holes, it requirements to be sealed.

 What are unjustifiable gaps or holes?

-Check out the complete details to the Healthy Homes draught stopping requirements.
+Get the complete information of the Healthy Homes draught stopping requirements.

 draught stopping building inspections